Erross/Spotfire/README.md

 ### regression
 This R code snippet will create parameters to use to plot regeression of 2 columns on a graph (intercept and slope of line as outputs)

+### supsmu curve
+supsu curve function for R in Spotfire - creates a supsmu curve dataset to plot on top of data
 ## HTML
 ### Left Side Slideout
 This creates a text area which moves into and out of the left side of the screen onclick